Affiliate links on Android Authority may earn us a commission. Learn more.

 Play ASTRO’s Playroom

 Astro’s Playroom is a free game that comes pre-installed on your console.
-So if you’re waiting on other games to download, you can go ahead and play this one in the meantime.
+So, if you’re waiting for other games to download, you can go ahead and play this one in the meantime.

 And there you have it!
 Hopefully, this has helped you figure out what you should do after getting your new PS5.
 Have fun exploring your new console.